sjaehn/BJumblr/README.md

 ## Acknowledgments

 * Milkii Brewster for ideas about principle and features
+* unfa for ideas about multiple patterns and automation
 * Rob van den Berg for the plugin name